 Blurred vision is common after surgery and may occur due to dry, watery eyes or swelling of the eyelids.
-If this were to occur it, it is often temporary and should resolve in around a month.
+If this were to occur, it is often temporary and should resolve in around a month.

 A total loss of vision after eyelid surgery is a very rare complication.
-It may occur when there is a large amount of bleeding around the eye that creates enough pressure to cut off the blood or nerve supply to the eye.
+It may occur if a large amount of bleeding around the eye creates enough pressure to cut off the blood or nerve supply to the eye.
 This would present with intense pain, double vision and sudden bulging forward of the eye.
-If patients experience these symptoms it is critical that they seek medical attention as it may require further surgery.
+If patients experience these symptoms, it is critical that they seek medical attention as it may require further surgery.

 There is a risk that wounds may become infected after the procedure.
 However, infections are often minor and not very serious.
 If patients develop an infection, they may notice the following symptoms: